udevbe/greenfield/docs/pages/design/index.md

 yarn workspace @gfld/compositor-shell build
 ```

-The build result is inside the `dist` folder.
+The build result is inside the `dist` folder and consists of static assets.

 # Compositor Proxy

-The Compositor Proxy acts as a real native Wayland compositor and deals with all communication between a native Wayland application
+The Compositor Proxy is a library that acts as a real native Wayland compositor and deals with all communication between a native Wayland application
 and the Compositor running in the browser.

 To build, you need a set of native dependencies.
 You can look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need to build and run respectively, or if you're running a Debian based distro you can run: